 During May 2009, an interdisciplinary team of National Park Service employees met to develop project alternatives.
 This meeting resulted in definition of project objectives as described in Purpose and Need, and a list of alternatives that could potentially meet these objectives.
 A total of three action alternatives and the No Action Alternative were originally identified for this project.
 Of these, two of the action alternatives were dismissed from further consideration as described later in this chapter.
-One action alternative and the No Action Alternative are carried forward for further evaluation in this environmental assessment.
-A summary table comparing alternative components is presented at the end of this chapter.
+One action alternative and the No Action Alternative were carried forward for further evaluation in an environmental assessment released in November, 2009.
+As a result of feedback received during the comment period on that EA, a decision was made to develop and fully evaluate Alternative 3, which would locate a new SRM facility near park headquarters.
+See Table 1 for a comparison of alternative components.